panique/huge/README.md

 * **PHP 5.3.7+**, PHP 5.4+ or PHP 5.5+
 * **MySQL 5** database (better use versions 5.5+ as very old versions have a [PDO injection bug](http://stackoverflow.com/q/134099/1114320)
-* installed PHP extensions: PDO, gd (the tutorial shows how to do)
+* installed PHP extensions: pdo, gd, openssl (the tutorial shows how to do)
-* installed tools on your server: git, curl, openssl, composer (the tutorial shows how to do)
+* installed tools on your server: git, curl, composer (the tutorial shows how to do)
-* for professional mail sending: an SMTP account
+* for professional mail sending: an SMTP account (I use [SMTP2GO](http://www.smtp2go.com/?s=panique))
 * activated mod_rewrite on your server (the tutorial shows how to do)

 ## License